 Introduction¶

-What is Windows Defender Application Control?¶
+What is Application Control for Business?¶

 Application control is crucial for protecting computer systems in today's threat landscape and offers a distinct advantage over traditional antivirus solutions.
 Specifically, application control uses tailored access, shifting from a model where all applications are assumed trustworthy to one where applications must earn trust before they can run.